-The default configuration DMC-40x0, with the default CMB-41012 communication board, has two RS232 ports and 1 Ethernet port.
-An additional Ethernet port is available with the CMB-41022.
+The default configuration DMC-500x0, with the CMB-41023 communication board, has two RS232 ports and two Ethernet ports.
 The main RS-232 port is the data set and can be configured through the jumpers on the top of the controller.
 The auxiliary RS-232 port is the data term and can be configured with the software command CC.
 This configuration can be saved using the Burn (BN) instruction.
-The Ethernet port(s) is a 10/100BASE-T connection that auto-negotiates the speed and half or full duplex.
+The Ethernet ports provide a 10/100BASE-T connection that auto-negotiates the speed and half or full duplex.
+Ethernet port 0 is for TCP/IP communications with the controller, Ethernet port 1 is for communications with EtherCAT devices.

-The GalilTools software package is available for PC computers running Microsoft Windows to communicate with the DMC-40x0 controller.
+The GalilTools software package is available for PC computers running Microsoft Windows[®] to communicate with the DMC-500x0 controller.
 This software package has been developed to operate under Windows and Linux, and include all the necessary drivers to communicate to the controller.
 In addition, GalilTools includes a software development communication library which allows users to create their own application interfaces using programming environments such as C, C++, Visual Basic, and LabVIEW.

 The following sections in this chapter are a description of the communications protocol, and a brief introduction to the software tools and communication techniques used by Galil.
 At the application level, GalilTools is the basic programs that the majority of users will need to communicate with the controller, to perform basic setup, and to develop application code (.dmc programs) that is downloaded to the controller.
-At the Galil API level, the GalilTools Communication Library is available for users who wish to develop their own custom application programs to communicate to the controller.
+At the Galil API level, the GalilTools Communicate to the controller.
 Custom application programs can utilize API function calls directly to our DLL's.
 At the driver level, we provide fundamental hardware interface information for users who desire to create their own drivers.